 You may decide to spend more time on challenging tasks.
 You need to commit to favoring deadline-sensitive work over interruptions.
 Allowing flexibility to schedule time slots when people can visit you without an appointment may help.
-At the same time, you should also plan for interruptions by scheduling extra time for them after you've completed more pressing tasks.
+At the same time, you should also plan for interruptions by preparing extra time for them after you've completed more pressing tasks.

 Starting the day off with more complex tasks works well with morning energy.
 It puts your mind in an active mode with a fresh perspective.
-As a manager, you need to focus on the most important tasks (MITs) that other staff members can't solve while your assistants handle more mundane and repetitious tasks.
-Remember that a growing number of repetitious tasks traditionally done on a computer can be automated.
+As a manager, you need to focus on the most important tasks (MITs) that other staff members can't solve while your assistants handle more mundane and repetitive tasks.
+Remember that a growing number of redundant tasks traditionally done on a computer can be automated.

 Completing tasks on time is a significant component to business success, but maintaining a steady pace is better for clear and critical thinking than rushing through assignments.